Getting Started

 presentation

 The color package is automatically loaded by beamer.cls.
 This makes it impossible to pass options to color in the preamble of your document in the normal manner.
-To pass a list of options to color, you can use the following class option:
+To pass a to color, you can use the following class option:

 The color package is not loaded automatically if beamerarticle is loaded with the noxcolor option.